-24 Consent not freely given does not guarantee a legitimate transfer of data.
+^{26.} Consent not freely given does not guarantee a legitimate transfer of data.
 Specifically, it might be difficult to qualify consent as freely given in an employment context, due to the subordinate nature of the relationship between employer and employee.
 Therefore, the Article 29 Working Party suggests that employers not rely solely on their employees' consent when transferring their data unless they can show that the employees would not suffer any consequences by either withholding their consent or by subsequently withdrawing it.
-This limitation places a peculiar burden on U.S. defendants with business units in Europe, where a legal matter requires the company to transfer documents with personally identifiable information across national borders.
-Although consent of employees may not suffice as an independent basis for transferring private data, transparency throughout the life of the matter may resolve most employee concerns about what will happen with their data and minimizes the risk that employees will subsequently withdraw their consent.
-See also In-House Perspectives, supra note 2.
+This limitation places a peculiar burden on U.S. defendants with business units in Europe, where a legal matter requires the counsel will: (1) respect the employee's rights vis-a-vis the company's responsibility; (2) commit to achieving compliance to the best of their ability; and (3) be as transparent as possible about how the company proposes to balance the rights of the employees and the company.
+Accordingly, providing transparency documents with a request for consent would more fully advance these goals.27 Furthermore, graphics or diagrams and a detailed collection script may help clarify these steps for employees, who may know nothing about these legal conflicts.
+Companies that document their efforts to keep employees informed may further demonstrate the reasonableness of the activity under European Data Protection Authority rules.28